FIUS/ICGE2/README.md

 ## Contributing
 This project is managed by students part of [FIUS](https://fius.informatik.uni-stuttgart.de/).
 Nevertheless help is always highly appreciated.
-New features and bug fixes can be easily submitted as a pull request.
-But to avoid total chaos there are a few rules a pull request must adhere to.
+New features and bug fixes can be easily submitted as a pull request but there are a few rules a pull request must adhere to.

 A pull request …
  -  … should state clearly what it does or fixes.